geiselleholt/SkillsBasedAssessment308-JavascriptFundamentals/README.md

 What would you add to, or change about your application if given more time?
 If I had more time I would:
--FIX THIS BUG: My code doesn't work if a learner has 3 assignments -Rename my variables so the code is more understandable -Try to break code up into helper functions
--Try to get a simplier approach to work not using .filter -Get the assingment id key to be a number instead of a string (I could use +str and force it to be a number but I think coded it incorrectly which is why its a string)
+-FIX THIS BUG: My code doesn't work if a learner has 3 assignments -Try to get a simplier approach to work not using .filter -Get the assingment id key to be a number instead of a string (I could use +str and force it to be a number but I think coded it incorrectly which is why its a string)